 Add the volume of water (L) to the volume of extract used in the extraction (e.g., .05 L) to get the total extract volume for each sample.

-Multiple the total extract volume (L) by the concentration of N measured in the extract (mg/L) to determine the mass of NH4-N, NO3-N, and (NH4+NO3)-N in the soil (mg N).
+Multiple the total extract volume (L) by the blan-corrected concentration of N measured in the extract (mg/L, same as ppm) to determine the mass of NH4-N, NO3-N, and (NH4+NO3)-N in the soil (mg N).

 Convert the fresh soil mass of each sample to a dry soil equivalent, by multiplying by the dry/fresh weight ratio of the soil moisture sample: (Dry Wtmoist/ Fresh Wtmoist) x Fresh Wtsample